kknodt/ml/README.md

 # ml
-Machine Learning Samples and Templates
+Machine Learning Examples and Experiments with TensorFlow